 Only .mdf, .ldf, and .ndf files can be stored in Azure Storage by using the SQL Server Data Files in Azure feature.

 When using the SQL Server Data Files in Azure feature, geo-replication for your storage account is not supported.
 If a storage account is geo-replicated and a geo-failover happened, database corruption could occur.

 For capacity limitations, see Introduction to Blob storage.

-During normal operation, SQL Server uses temporary leases to reserve Blobs for storage with a renewal of each Blob lease every 45 to 60 seconds.
-If a server crashes and another instance of SQL Server configured to use the same blobs is started, the new instance will wait up to 60 seconds for the existing lease on the Blob to expire.
-If you want to attach the database to another instance and you cannot wait for the lease to expire within 60 seconds, you can explicitly break the lease on the Blob to avoid any failures in attach operations.
+During normal operation, SQL Server uses temporary leases to reserve blobs for storage with a renewal of each blob lease every 45 to 60 seconds.
+If a server crashes and another instance of SQL Server configured to use the same blobs is started, the new instance will wait up to 60 seconds for the existing lease on the blob to expire.
+If you want to attach the database to another instance and you cannot wait for the lease to expire within 60 seconds, you can explicitly release the lease on the blob.

 Tools and programming reference support